-Review of the Album Hell Bent For Leather by British Band Judas Priest
+Review of the Albums Hell Bent for Leather & Killing Machine by British Band Judas Priest

 The Back of the Album Cover for Hell Bent for Leather

 Hell Bent For Leather is the 1979 studio album by the legendary band Judas Priest.
 The album’s title in the UK and Europe was known as Killing Machine and it came out in 1978.
-For the purposes of this album review we will refer to the US version of the album.
+Note: as of October 2019, this review will cover both Hell Bent for Leather and Killing Machine.
 The album was released in the US as Hell Bent for Leather because the US branch of the record label Columbia/CBS did not like the title Killing Machine because the title implied the crime of murder.
 I personally like the title Hell Bent for Leather much more than the European title.
 In the world that we live in it is better for bands to be a little more cautious about what they decide to name an album.
 Musically, Hell Bent for Leather may be one of those Judas Priest albums that may be largely forgotten because it was released 39 years ago and the fact that it is not the really heavy Judas Priest that fans are accustomed to hearing nowadays.

 The Songs Delivering the Goods and Rock Forever